Bjørnøya (Bear Island)

 This is a specially protected area where Zodiacs are allowed to cruise along the cliffs around Kapp Kolthoff.
 In smaller amounts Atlantic Puffins, Northern Gannets, Glaucous Gulls and Great Skuas are found in between the large Black-legged Kittiwake, Little Auk, Common Guillemot and Brünnich’s Guillemot colonies.
 The constant battering of the sea has not only created impressive sea caves and tunnels, but unfortunately the Russian vessel Petrozavodsk shipwrecked near Revdalen at the base of the limestone cliffs and the waves are causing a continuous disintegration of the remains of the ship.

-Our trips to Bjørnøya (Bear Island)
+Highlights Close to Bjørnøya (Bear Island)